soumukhe/aciCloudABC-FreeRadius/README.md

  # Testing to make sure your encryted password is what your plain text is: <br>
  Test with radcrypt -c admin123 fMB90CRSHkyQU         you will see "Password O.K." <br>

+ # Note:  radcrypt only uses 1st 8 characters.
+So, kiwi1234  and   kiwi12345678 will hash to the same value
+ i.e.  if you have a 12 character password,  using only the first 8 will work for login.

+        soumukhe@sjc-radius:~$ radcrypt kiwi123456678
+        fQJCgCkJ41OTk

+       soumukhe@sjc-radius:~$ radcrypt -c kiwi1234 fQJCgCkJ41OTk
+       Password OK

+  For this reason, you may want to use the commad below:
+       openssl passwd -salt secret -1 kiwi12345678
+       $1$secret$RJDdA7RX7Eu9y0GmTQJU31

  # Testing quickly to make sure that radius server is returning correct avApair: <br>
  radtest admin admin123 localhost:1812 1812 sharedSecret          # you will get back an answer if it's working <br>